Skip to content

 metrics:

-The true magic of OTel lies in distributed tracing.
-By propagating a trace_id across service boundaries (via HTTP headers or gRPC metadata), OTel allows you to reconstruct the entire lifecycle of a request as it travels through dozens of microservices.
+• Faster Troubleshooting: By propagating a trace_id across service boundaries, the entire lifecycle of a request can be visualized as it travels through multiple microservices.

 Conclusion